Sidorakh/Sidorakh/README.md

 ### Backend and Systems programmer
 I'm a programmer who mainly works with GameMaker Studio 2 and Node.JS, occasionally integrating them in various ways such as adding OAuth functionality to GameMaker, or creating an interface between GML and Discord.js

-Some of ym more itneresting libraries:
+Some of my more itneresting libraries:

 | Repository | Repository |
 |--|--|